Priscila-Scapin/react-js-pokedex/README.md

-ReactJs Pokedex
+# ReactJs Pokedex

 Welcome to the ReactJs Pokedex project!

-This application is designed to showcase information about Pokémon using a modern React.js setup.
-Project Overview
+# Project Overview

 This project was bootstrapped with Create React App.
 It provides a simple, yet powerful, interface to browse and search for your favorite Pokémon.
 Features